ahkscript/libcrypt.ahk/README.md

 - [x] XOR

 ###A special thanks to
-Bentschi, SKAN, just me, atnbueno, IsNull, jNizM, fincs, Laszlo
+Bentschi, just me, IsNull, jNizM, GeekDude, joedf and Others